 What is Fine Arts?

-Fine Arts Festival is a discipleship tool of AG Youth Ministries designed to help students discover, develop and deploy their ministry gifts and to learn about their God-given abilities and talents.
+Fine Arts Festival is a discipleship tool of the AG Youth Ministries designed to help students discover, develop, and deploy their ministry gifts and to learn about their God-given abilities and talents.

 Beginning in September each year, over 65,000 junior and senior high school students begin preparing their entries for the district and National Fine Arts Festivals.
 These students are encouraged to develop their gifts to a greater level than the year before.
 Students may enter as many as 80+ categories offered in 7 main divisions: Art, Communication, Dance, Drama, Instrumental, Vocal, and Writing.
-For more information about getting involved, contact the youth office at your
+For more information about getting involved, contact the youth office at your district.

 Studying the Scripture draws us to become like Him.